-North Snohomish County Group Home Association, Inc, a private, nonprofit entity was incorporated in 1976 to provide residential care for adults with developmental disabilities.
-The entity was founded by parents interested in providing a supervised and productive environment for their adult disabled children who were unable to manage their lives effectively without assistance and supervision from others, and to insure a protective residential site when the parents were no longer living.
+Origianally named North Snohomish County Group Home Association, Inc. the private non-profit was founded in 1976 by parents in an effort to provide supervised and productive environment for their adult disabled children.
+Unable to manage their lives effectively without assistance or supervision from others, this would also be a means to ensure a protective residential site when the parents could no longer care for them or when they were no longer living.

-Born before the existence of special education programs in public schools, these adults moved to Quilceda House from their parental homes or state funded public institutions for the disabled.
-While living at Quilceda House, all attended sheltered employment programs, activity day programs, community volunteer sites, or work accompanied by job coaches during the weekdays.
+In a time before there were any specialized programs, these adults moved to Quilceda House from their family homes or state funded public institutions for the disabled.
+While living at Quilceda House, all clients attended sheltered employment programs, activity day programs, community volunteer sites, or work accompanied by job coaches during the weekdays.

 In 2008 seeing a need in the community and with 4 attendees, the agency started a specialized recreation program called Willow Place.
 Currently, the program is offered Monday through Friday with twice a day sessions.
 Our clients come from many local communities and the activities are suitable for many levels of special needs adults.